 Removing Fresh Stains:

 For fresh yogurt stains, you'll need to start by using a spoon to gently scrape away any excess yogurt from the clothing.
 You can also use the back of a butter knife.
-Don't dig too deeply on the fabric, but try to remove any yogurt that hasn't soaked into the fibers.
-Next soak the stained area in cold water for 5-10 minutes.
-Don't use hot water since it will set a protein based stain.
-If the stain still remains, add laundry detergent to the stained area and soak again for 30 minutes gently rubbing the stained area every 3-5 minutes.
+Don't dig too deeply into the fabric, but try to remove any yogurt that hasn't soaked into the fibers.
+Next, soak the stained area in cold water for 5-10 minutes.
+Don't use hot water since it will set a protein-based stain.
+If the stain remains, add laundry detergent to the stained area and soak again for 30 minutes gently rubbing the stained area every 3-5 minutes.
 Apply a stain remover to the area and allow it to sit for 7-10 minutes to soak into the stain.
 Rinse thoroughly and repeat these steps until the stain is gone.
 Wash according to the directions for your clothing and air dry to be sure the stain is fully removed.

 Removing Dried Stains:

 For dried stains, start by rubbing laundry detergent on the stained area and soaking for 30 to 45 minutes.

 Every 3-5 minutes gently rub the stained area before returning it to soak in cold water.
 Finish by applying a stain remover and allowing it to sit for 7-10 minutes.
 Rinse thoroughly and continue to repeat these steps until the stain is fully removed.
 Do not dry the clothing until the stain is completely gone.